makersacademy/takeaway-challenge/README.md

 2.2.3 :007 >
 ```

 To place an order, use the `.checkout` command.
 Then confirm the order by entering the total number of dishes ordered using the `.confirm_order` command.
+Replace `PHONE` with a valid phone number for text service.

 ```
 2.2.3 :007 > takeaway.checkout
  => "You've ordered 7 items."
-2.2.3 :008 > takeaway.confirm_order(7)
+2.2.3 :008 > takeaway.confirm_order(7, PHONE)
  => "Thank you!
-Your order was placed and will be delivered before 00:52.
+Your order was placed and will be delivered before 14:48.
 Total price is £26.65" 2.2.3 :009 >
 ```